Advanced Options for Cognitive Models

 A data frame, the data to estimate the model parameters from.
 Needed if the data for the parameter estimation differs from the data in the main

-argument in a model.- solver
+dataargument in a model.- solver

 A string, the alorithm to optinize the free parameters.
 Run

-to list the options.
+cm_solvers()to list the options.
 Changing this may cause warnings about ignored options and may cause parameter bounds to be ignored and the model to fail.
-Examples:"grid"
+Examples:"grid"uses a grid search with a regular grid"solnp"uses solnp... and 21 other solvers such as

 - solver_args